skullbaselab/ljeng.github.io/projects.md

 ---
 ### [Self-Driving Car Simulator](https://www.dropbox.com/sh/1xuv6o85qmvh611/AADWSxHI7Q2jWb4U6QNHhmr2a?dl=0)

 I developed a model based on a dataset of millions of data points that tells us how much each life is worth based on a subject’s species, age, gender, criminal record, social status, pregnancy status, fitness level, and whether the subject is breaking the law (e.g. jaywalking) to use in life-or-death situations where a self-driving vehicle must value one set of lives over another.
 I wrote a Selenium script that automates simulations based on this model.
 I ran thousands of simulations on MIT’s Moral Machine, wrote the results to a CSV file, and analyzed them in Excel.
-I presented this project at the Recurse Center in August 2016.
+I presented this project at the Recurse Center in September 2016.

 ---
 ### [Ethical Engineering](https://www.dropbox.com/sh/2oj472d4o411kg8/AABbTodUT3u6ayjGrXSonKTNa)
-I talked about the process of constructing ethical frameworks for autonomous machines at the Recurse Center.
+I talked about the process of constructing ethical frameworks for autonomous machines at the Recurse Center in August 2016.

 ---
 ### [Advanced Add Reminder for Google Sheets](https://www.dropbox.com/home/Documents/Code?preview=bookProjectTrackerTemplate.js)